 Before you can establish your law firm as a thought leader, you must have a focused mission.
 For example, if your practice area is family law with an emphasis on divorce and child custody, your mission may be to help families resolve issues amicably and affordably.
 With that focused mission, you can begin to create a strong brand around the ideas related to the mission.

 - Website.
-Your website should state your mission clearly and include content that reinforces the message.
+Law firm websites should state your mission clearly and include content that reinforces the message.
 This can include general web content, blogs, newsfeed, vlogs, podcasts and any other content that will help establish your law firm’s brand.

 - Social media.
 Your social media should have messaging that’s consistent with your website.
 Also, choose social media platforms where you’re mostly likely to find your clients.
 But don’t get carried away with establishing too wide of a social media presence if you don’t have the time or manpower to manage it consistently.
 Picking just two or three platforms to start (such as Facebook or LinkedIn) is a good choice if you’re short on time or staffing.